Schelling and Axelrod:

 spotlight on-going work influenced by, or in response to, these

-modelling directions.
-In addition we welcome critical position
+modelling directions in addition to critical position statements

-statements and critiques of the assumptions that such models
+and critiques of the assumptions that such models embody, as

 R. (1997) The dissemination of culture - A model with local